Shinzen31/EDP/README.md

 python3 compare.py
 # compare each test separately
 python3 compare_s.py
+# use mean value of each test (1 - 10) as the input row
+python3 anova_avg.py
 ```

 # calculate mean value and standard deviation, find median value, and apply the linear regression, then plot